marianhala/Test_MeteoGorgonzola/weather-web-app/README.md

 ## Usage

-Once the application is running, you will see the current weather data for Gorgonzola, including temperature, humidity, and weather conditions.
+Once the application is running, you will see the current weather data for Gorgonzola,or your location, including temperature, humidity, and weather conditions.
 Below the current weather, a 5-day forecast will be displayed, showing daily temperature highs and lows, along with weather conditions.
 Additionally, air quality information, including AQI levels and pollutants, will be presented.

 ## API Information